iblai/iblai-js/docs/quickstart/README.md

 **You do NOT need to implement authentication yourself!**

-IBL AI uses a specialized **Auth SPA** (Single Page Application) that handles all authentication methods:
+ibl.ai uses a specialized **Auth SPA** (Single Page Application) that handles all authentication methods:

 - Magic link
 - Username/password